quicwg/base-drafts/draft-ietf-quic-transport.md

 SHOULD use a large enough packet number encoding to allow the packet number to be recovered even if the packet arrives after packets that are sent afterwards.

-As a result, the size of the packet number encoding is at least one more than the base 2 logarithm of the number of contiguous unacknowledged packet numbers, including the new packet.
+As a result, the size of the packet number encoding is at least one bit more than the base 2 logarithm of the number of contiguous unacknowledged packet numbers, including the new packet.

-For example, if an endpoint has received an acknowledgment for packet 0x6afa2f, sending a packet with a number of 0x6b2d79 requires a packet number encoding with 14 bits or more; whereas the 30-bit packet number encoding is needed to send a packet with a number of 0x6bc107.
+For example, if an endpoint has received an acknowledgment for packet 0xabe8bc, sending a packet with a number of 0xac5c02 requires a packet number encoding with 16 bits or more; whereas the 24-bit packet number encoding is needed to send a packet with a number of 0xace8fe.

 At a receiver, protection of the packet number is removed prior to recovering the full packet number.
 The full packet number is then reconstructed based on